Ah, the war metaphor.

 CEOs: “We will tell them what they want.”

 And this headline: “Over 3,000 people have died in US from coronavirus, surpassing 9/11 death toll,” from The New York Post.
-“COVID-19 [it sounds like a terrorist cell by now] has killed at least 3,170 Americans, surpassing the 2,977 victims who were killed in the World Trade Center, Pentagon, and four hijacked planes on September 11.”
+“COVID-19 [it sounds like a terrorist cell or kick murder squad] has killed at least 3,170 Americans, surpassing the 2,977 victims who were killed in the World Trade Center, Pentagon, and four hijacked planes on September 11.”
 The article continues: “The 9/11 attacks had been the deadliest event in the continental US since the Japanese killed 2,403 Americans at Pearl Harbor in 1941.”

 But viruses don’t mean to kill you.
 They have no agency.
 They don’t make war.
 Doctor are soldiers unless they are “soldier-doctors.”